mbshbn/Artificial-Neural-Network/README.md

 # or del_w = learnrate * error_term * x

 ```
-The derivate of sigmoid function is given by
+The derivate of the sigmoid function is given by
 ```
 def sigmoid_prime(x):
     return sigmoid(x) * (1 - sigmoid(x))
 ```
 This is another reason why the sigmoid function is widely used.

-Note that the gradient descent in case of the binary classification becomes the same as perception algorithm.
+Note that the gradient descent in the case of the binary classification becomes the same as the perception algorithm.
 For perception, if the point is misclassified, its weights are updated.
 For perception, if a point classified correctly, the output error (y - y-hat) becomes 0, and weights are not changed.
 But in gradient descent, all points are updated.
-For a binary classification, if a point is misclassified, the weights are changed such that the line becomes closer to the point, and if it is classified correctly, the weights are changed such that the line goes further away from the point
+For binary classification, if a point is misclassified, the weights are changed such that the line becomes closer to the point, and if it is classified correctly, the weights are changed such that the line goes further away from the point

 ## Nonlinear boundaries (Neural Networks)
 Until here, we assumed the boundaries are linear.
-To solve the problem with nonlinear boundaries, we use the Neural Networks.
+To solve the problem with nonlinear boundaries, we use Neural Networks.
-It is actually a multi-layer perceptron.
+It is a multi-layer perceptron.

-The input layer determines the number of dimension.
+The input layer determines the number of dimensions.
 If we have n input, it indicates that the data is in n-dimensional space.
 If we want to have a higher nonlinear boundary, then we can increase the number of nodes in the hidden layer.
 If we add mode hidden layers, then we call it deep neural networks, which result in more nonlinear models.